fyngyrz/slacker/README.md

 ## Debugging

-If you decide to turn on debugging, `slacker.py` can record various things to a file called `slacker.txt` in the CGI directory.
+If you decide to turn on debugging, `slacking.py` can record various things to a file called `slacking.txt` in the CGI directory.
 You'll probably have to manually create the file and set it's permissions so that it can be written to, as well as (hopefully temporarily) setting your CGI directory to be likewise writable.
 A better choice is to change the file to a location elsewhere with the correct permissions.
 I've left it this way to  keep it simple.
 I figure if you're going to be debugging, you're sharp enough to change the file.
-See the *record\(\)* procedure in `slacker.py` to make the change.
+See the *record\(\)* procedure in `slacking.py` to make the change.

-If you need to debug something, you might consider submitting any changes you find are required back to the repo so I can improve `slacker.py`.
+If you need to debug something, you might consider submitting any changes you find are required back to the repo so I can improve `slacking.py`.